The Best Weekend Getaways for Couples

 There’s a little something for everyone.
 It’s a haven for golfers (with more than 100 area courses), hikers, and adventure seekers.
 Try a backcountry Jeep tour through San Jacinto Mountain trails, or trek to Joshua Tree National Park (less than an hour away).
 Looking to unwind?
 Soak in the natural healing waters at Desert Hot Springs or head to one of the many day spas for a hot stone couples massage.
 Palm Springs also has a foodie scene and many of the finest establishments offer patio dining under the stars.

 For a relaxing staycation, book a suite at the Ritz-Carlton Rancho Mirage.
 With everything from clifftop dining to a luxe spa surrounded by the beautiful Santa Rosa Mountains, you won’t have to leave the grounds to have an unforgettable weekend.
 Plus, there’s postcard-worthy scenery in every direction.
-We recommend taking it all in from a cabana at the pool while sipping a frozen spiked Arnold Palmer.
+We recommend taking it all in from a cabana at the pool while sipping an Arnold Palmer.
 The golf legend debuted the now-famous iced tea-lemonade drink in Palm Springs in the late ’60s.

 Watch Hill, Rhode Island